hbctraining/Training-modules/Intermediate_shell/lessons/positional_params.md

 ## Learning Objectives:

+* Distinguish between variables and positional parameters
-* Understand what variables and positional parameters are in Bash scripting
+* Recognize variables and positional parameters in code written by someone else
+* Implement positional parameters and variables in a bash script
-* Understand basic syntax rules for implementation
+* Integrate for loops and variables
-* Begin to explore ways in which these can be used in bioinformatics

 ## What is a variable?